Sick to death of the lack of privacy from Facebook (and Insta, and Whatsapp, which it owns) Try these alternative social media sites instead!

 By Jody McCutcheon

-Recently, many people have been searching for alternative social media sites after feeling seriously betrayed by social media giants.
+Recently, many people have been searching for alternative social media sites after feeling seriously betrayed by the social media giants.

 Whistleblower Edward Snowden decried Facebook as being ‘surveillance disguised as social media‘, since the CIA and NSA have long been monitoring all of our activities on that platform – every like, post and comment.